sip4w/lxc-desktop-script/README.md

 # LXC GUI Setup Script (v1.1)

 Briefly: this script automates installing a GUI environment in an existing Ubuntu 24.04 LXC container.
-It installs Xorg, KDE Plasma, XRDP, configures a headless Xorg and a user Plasma session, adds ROCm utilities for AMD GPUs, and provides templates for VNC and V2RayA services.
+It installs Xorg, KDE Plasma, XRDP, configures a headless Xorg and a user Plasma session, adds ROCm utilities for AMD GPUs.

 ## Host and Proxmox configuration
 - **Host**: Proxmox VE